ellakoa/postcard-poem/content/posts/poppy-lanterns.md

 aspect: landscape
 image: /img/beyond-pebbles-face-kingsdown.jpg
 metaImage: /img/beyond-pebbles-face-kingsdown.jpg
-alt: A Field of bright red poppies, the setting sun has made them look as if they are lanterns as the sun shines through them.
+alt: Field of bright red poppies, the setting sun has made them look as if they are lanterns as the sun shines through them.
 poem: |+
   Poppies open in the morning light
   Then close again before twilight